Protein purification

+The process of extracting proteins from cells and then separating them using various techniques to obtain a single protein of interest (from the thousands of different types inside of cells).
+Once purified, the structure and/or function of a protein can be studied.

 Protein purification is a series of processes intended to isolate one or a few proteins from a complex mixture, usually cells, tissues, or whole organisms.
 Protein purification is vital for the specification of the function, structure, and interactions of the protein of interest.
 The purification process may separate the protein and non-protein parts of the mixture, and finally separate the desired protein from all other proteins.
 Ideally, to study a protein of interest, it must be separated from other components of the cell so that contaminants will not interfere in the examination of the protein of interest's structure and function.
 Separation of one protein from all others is typically the most laborious aspect of protein purification.
 Separation steps usually exploit differences in protein size, physico-chemical properties, binding affinity, and biological activity.
 The pure result may be termed protein isolate.

 Purpose

 The protein manufacturing cost remains high and there is a growing demand to develop cost efficient and rapid protein purification methods.
 Understanding the different protein purification methods and optimizing the downstream processing is critical to minimize production costs while maintaining the quality of acceptable standards of homogeneity.
 Protein purification is either preparative or analytical.

 Preparative purifications aim to produce a relatively large quantity of purified proteins for subsequent use.
 Examples include the preparation of commercial products such as enzymes (e.g. lactase), nutritional proteins (e.g. soy protein isolate), and certain biopharmaceuticals (e.g. insulin).
 Several preparative purification steps are often deployed to remove bi-products, such as host cell proteins, which pose a potential threat to the patient's health.

 Analytical purification produces a relatively small amount of a protein for a variety of research or analytical purposes, including identification, quantification, and studies of the protein's structure, post-translational modifications, and function.
 Each step of a protein purification scheme is monitored and takes into consideration purification levels and yield.
 A high purification level and a poor yield leaves hardly any protein with which to experiment.
 On the other hand, a high yield with low purification levels leaves many contaminants (proteins other than the one interest) which interfere with research purposes.

 Recombinant bacteria can be grown in a flask containing growth media.